systematic-magic/aop/sections.rst

 		:red:`INTRODUCTION` - mandatory - [all caps, in red]

-			:red:`METHODS` - mandatory - either before :red:`RESULTS` section or after :red:`DISCUSSION` - alternatively can be :red:`MATERIALS AND METHORDS`, :red:`PATIENTS AND METHODS`, :red:`EXPERIMENTAL METHODS` - all other alternatives not allowed) - [all caps, in red]
+			:red:`METHODS` - mandatory - either before :red:`RESULTS` section or after :red:`DISCUSSION` - alternatively can be :red:`MATERIALS AND METHODS`, :red:`PATIENTS AND METHODS`, :red:`EXPERIMENTAL METHODS` - all other alternatives not allowed) - [all caps, in red]

 		:red:`RESULTS` - mandatory - [all caps, in red]

 		:red:`DISCUSSION` - mandatory - [all caps, in red]

-			:red:`METHODS` - mandatory - either before :red:`RESULTS` section or after :red:`DISCUSSION` - (alternatively can be :red:`MATERIALS AND METHORDS`, :red:`PATIENTS AND METHODS`, :red:`EXPERIMENTAL METHODS` - all other alternatives not allowed) - [all caps, in red]
+			:red:`METHODS` - mandatory - either before :red:`RESULTS` section or after :red:`DISCUSSION` - (alternatively can be :red:`MATERIALS AND METHODS`, :red:`PATIENTS AND METHODS`, :red:`EXPERIMENTAL METHODS` - all other alternatives not allowed) - [all caps, in red]

 		:red:`CONCLUSIONS` - optional - [all caps, in red]